 The spec-sheet is also a little underwhelming for the same reason.
 The top speed of 15ppm (pages per minute) for single-sided mono pages will be fast enough for most home users, but it’s slow compared to a laser printer costing similar money.
 Color prints emerge at a rate of just 8ppm.
 There’s room for a useful amount of paper in the main paper tray (250 sheets) and you can fit 30 sheets of printed paper in the out tray.

 Importantly, both the scan resolution and print resolution are good and high at 1,200 x 2,400 and 4,800 x 1,200 dpi respectively.
 This means you can make accurate copies and potentially print sharp photos.
 It prints using Epson’s PrecisionCore Print Head nozzle configuration which is made up of 400 black nozzles and 128 color nozzles.

 Setup and operation

 The Epson EcoTank ET-3850 is particularly easy to set up, thanks largely to Epson’s excellent new Android/iOS app which walks you through the procedure.
-With no touchscreen interface of its own, typing in long-winded Wi-Fi passwords (opens in new tab) could have been a fiddly process, but the free Epson Smart Panel app makes your smartphone (opens in new tab) the interface.
+With no touchscreen interface of its own, typing in long-winded Wi-Fi credentials - especially if you've used the best password manager to create a strong and complex password - could have been a fiddly process, but the free Epson Smart Panel app makes your smartphone the interface.
 Every printer has a companion app these days, but this one is the most intuitive we have come across.

 You will be prompted to fill the ink reservoirs with the ink supplied in the box.
 Thanks to the cleverly designed bottles and tanks, we managed to do this without spilling a drop.
 It’s actually quite satisfying to see exactly how much ink you have in your printer.
 With cartridges, you never really knew for sure how much was left.